NielDB/mongodb-sharded/README.md

 ### 3.2 Jmeter

+To run this Jmeter instance locally, go to `loadtesting/jmeter-docker/jmeter/bin` and run:

+    $ ./jmeter

+The Jmeter script can be found at `loadtesting/jmeter-docker/jmeter/bin/restAPI.jmx`.

-To build the jmeter image, set the ip address of the pets app in the `jmeter-docker/scripts/config` file.
+Alternatively, you can build an image to use in Docker or Kubernetes, set the ip address of the pets app in the `jmeter-docker/scripts/config` file.
 Then use Docker to build the image:

     $ docker build -t jmeter .